 Martha co-founded CRS and its affiliated organizations in the 1990s.
 Around the same time, she also helped form the Lake County Conservation Alliance.
-She was president of the national Republicans for Environmental Protection (REP) from 1996 through 2008.
+She was president of the national group REP America (REP) from 1996 through 2008.
 While living in Lake County, Illinois, she served for 10 years as an elected Republican commissioner on both the County Board and the Forest Preserve District Board, where she championed the preservation and restoration of wildlife habitat and open space.
 Martha earned her Ph.D. in Spanish literature and linguistics from Northwestern University and subsequently taught at Northwestern and at Kalamazoo College.

 Steve Bonowski, Colorado

 Steve, a long time member of CRS and its affiliated organizations, is retired from a career in state government.
 He is an active leader in our Colorado Chapter and has occupied similar positions with the Colorado Mountain Club.
 He serves on the board of the Colorado Mountain Club Foundation.
 Steve is an experienced mountain climber who has summited many of the world’s highest mountains and is passionate about public land protection.
 He has extensive nonprofit and political experience.
 He holds a B.S. in Political Science from St. Joseph’s College (IN), and an M.A. in Political Science from Butler University.

 Dr. Mark R. Royce, Virginia